Research Funding

 Lewis N. Cotlow Research Fund

 The Lewis N. Cotlow Field Research Fund supports student research from the undergraduate through the doctoral level, in any area of anthropology.
-Since 1991, it has supported more than 200 research projects by GW anthropology students in 55 countries.
+Since 1991, the endowment has supported more than 200 research projects by GW anthropology students in 55 countries.

 Currently enrolled GW students are eligible to apply.
 Funds may be used for travel, living expenses, research assistance and other expenses related to field research; they cannot be used for tuition, equipment, or fees.